promatia/acts/rights_and_duties.md

 The purpose of this act lay out and conserve Promatia's compulsory human rights and to define the lawful and democratic duties of Promatian citizens and foreigners in Promatia when applicable.

 ### Section 3: Jurisdiction
-The jurisdiction of D2§1 belongs to the Ministry of Police.
-The jurisdiction of D2§2 belongs to the Ministry of Justice and the Ministry of Human Services.
-The jurisdiction of D2§3 belongs to the Ministry of Labour.
+The jurisdiction of individual liberties belongs to the Ministry of Police.
+The jurisdiction of government liberties belongs to the Ministry of Justice and the Ministry of Human Services.
+The jurisdiction of conditional liberties belongs to the Ministry of Labour and the Ministry of Welfare.

 ### Section 4: Definitions
 - **Mature Age**: 16 years of age